TULiberalArts/Neuroscience/pages/resources.md

 ## Internships

-Internships are excellent ways to capitalize on your experience in the field of Neuroscience.
+Internships are excellent ways to capitalize on your experience in the field of neuroscience.
 Please contact [Neuro@Temple.edu](mailto:Neuro@Temple.edu) with any questions after viewing the opportunities listed below.

 **NEED CURRENT INTERNSHIP CONTENT**